 It is well established that students require simultaneous instruction of phonics and sight words.
 Both sets of skills have been shown to assist beginning readers develop a better understanding of the text.
 Research tells us that the process by which words become a part of the orthographic lexicon is through orthographic mapping which builds on the skills of phonemic segmentation (sounding out) and letter-sound knowledge.
 Automatic recognition of the words by ‘sight’ is the end product that is achieved through systematic and explicit teaching.

 A complication with sight word instruction is that a proportion of the sight words do not follow regular phonic rules.
 Another complication is that those words that do conform to phonic principles demand phonic knowledge that the beginning reader may not have yet acquired.
-PLD have developed a resource Teaching the First 25 Sight Words, in which the work of Dolch and Fry is continued by considering:
+PLD’s unique approach allows children to learn more high frequency words with less effort by teaching the right words at the right time and in the right way.

 Let’s get started on our top tips to remove the confusion around sight words.
 The following strategies can be applied to all sight words.